 Upon peer review, it has become clear that there’s no conclusive evidence that Calpol or other similar medicines cause asthma.

-The NHS (National Health Service in the UK) recently updated their Calpol advisory and concluded that the link between liquid paracetamol and asthma is not proven.
+In 2018, the NHS (National Health Service in the UK) updated their Calpol advisory (now deleted) and concluded that the link between liquid paracetamol and asthma is not proven.

 Other Calpol Ingredients

 Personally, I would be more concerned about the other ingredients in Calpol and other similar medicines.

 Calpol contains no less than five different E numbers; Methyl (E218), Propyl (E216), Ethyl (E214), Sorbitol liquid (E420) and Maltitol liquid (E965).